Barikad/gitlabmonitor/README.md

 - **Dual Email Sending Modes**: Uses `sendmail` (default) or an external **SMTP** server.
 - **Bilingual Support**: Messages in French or English.
 - **Complete Logging** and **Dry-run Mode** (`--dry-run`).
+- **Optional CC Notification**: Can CC the author of the last commit.
+- **Enhanced Output**: Displays clear information about processed, skipped repositories and email recipients.

 ## 🚀 Installation